Super Street Fighter II: Super NES

 For Super Street Fighter II, Capcom produced a special controller with a traditional six-button layout, for the Sega Mega Drive/Genesis, 3DO, and Super NES.

-The Super NES version of Super Street Fighter II, released on June 25, 1994 in Japan, and during the same month in North America and Europe, is the third Street Fighter game released for the console, following the original Street Fighter II and Street Fighter II Turbo (a clone of Hyper Fighting from the Arcade).
+The Super NES version of Super Street Fighter II, released on June 25, 1994 in Japan, and during the same year in North America and Europe, is the third Street Fighter game released for the console, following the original Street Fighter II and Street Fighter II Turbo (a port of Hyper Fighting from the Arcade).
 It is on a 32 megabit cartridge supporting the XBAND online network.
 It has several new game modes such as Group Battle and Time Challenge, and the eight-player Tournament mode from the arcade version, in addition to the previous games' Arcade and Versus modes.
 Several levels of speed can also be chosen.
 Like in the SNES version of Turbo, the background music stops between rounds and restarts from the beginning at the next round.
 Unlike the Sega Genesis version, the SNES version has the blood for the character's beat up portraits removed or replaced with sweat due to Nintendo's strict censorship policy at the time.
 This version was re-released on the Wii Virtual Console in Japan on November 8, 2011, the PAL region on April 12, 2012, and in North America on April 26, 2012.
 The Japanese version appeared on the Super Famicom Classic Edition, but was replaced by Street Fighter II Turbo in the SNES Classic Edition.

 Mega Drive/Genesis

-The Mega Drive/Genesis version was released simultaneously with its SNES counterpart in all three regions, almost identical.
+The Mega Drive/Genesis version was released simultaneously with its SNES counterpart in all three regions.
+Both versions are almost identical.
 Like the SNES version, the Genesis version supports the XBAND online network although only for its North American release.
 The Genesis version is on a 40 Megabit cartridge, with additional voice clips of the announcer such as stating the names of the fighters (in place of "you win" or "you lose" on the SNES version).
 In the Options menu, the player can choose to play the Super Battle mode on "Normal" or "Expert" difficulty; the latter increases the number of opponents from the arcade version's 12 to all 16 characters.
 Several levels of speed can also be chosen.